SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 #### Handling HTTP 401 Responses

-The following process should be implemented in the JS app, to maintain a reasonable usable experience for most users:
+The following process is implemented in the JS App in `initializeApiClient()` in the `WebsiteHost` JS App, to maintain a reasonable usable "authentication session" for most users:

 1. In a global handler, for each XHR call, handle the case when an `HTTP 401 - Unauthorized` is received.
     - Otherwise, process the request as a normal response.